March 11, 2023.

 A woman who is used as a prop in S01E02.

 The worst aspect of the show is its misogyny, including the tokenising and manipulation of a female rape survivor named Martina Slovis.
-Season 1 kicks things off with nameless women in a prostituting massage parlour and a nameless dwarven woman offering sexual services in a bathhouse, so that should give you an idea of the show’s standards when it comes to women and minorities.
+Season 1 kicks things off with nameless Asian women in a prostituting massage parlour and a nameless dwarfen woman offering sexual services in a bathhouse, so that should give you an idea of the show’s standards when it comes to women and minorities.

 The afore-mentioned short-statured woman walks up to a main character and undresses, as pictured above.
 She is never shown again, relegated to just being a fetish.
 Entertainment Weekly wrote, "Hall is seen siting in a sauna when, out of nowhere, a dwarf comes up to him and disrobes.
 Billions!
 I get the feeling we’re going to learn everyone’s sexual proclivities by the end of the season."
 The woman, like many other women in Billions, is nothing more than an object.
 We don't even see her face.
 She has no name.
 She's just "a dwarf" and therein a "sexual proclivity".

 Even in later seasons, when the show is apparently more progressive, the m-word is used by a character recommending dwarf-tossing as an activity to boost office morale.
-This is a reference to The Wolf of Wall Street that's pretty tasteless, considering modern awareness of the damage such a practice causes, and the dignity that short-statured people are clawing back from a culture that has ridiculed and abused them.
+This is a reference to The Wolf of Wall Street that's pretty tasteless, considering modern awareness of the damage such a practice causes, and the dignity that short-statured people are clawing back from a culture that has historically ridiculed and abused them.

 A cis gay character also jokes about a colleague supposedly having a vagina, meaning he's a weak and pathetic man.
 So yes, there's a non-binary main character, but there's also anti-FTM transphobia.
 Hearing the throwaway comment, I couldn't help but think of Carter Brown’s experiences.
 Of his colleagues, Brown recalled in this interview, “They confronted me and said that it had been rumoured that I was a woman.
 Or, better yet, that I had a vagina.”
 A lot of violence, especially sexual violence, occurs to trans men when people make such comments.
 So a joke about a man having a vagina hardly signals an FTM-friendly show, for FTM viewers who have been the target of such comments.
+But it is a quick moment, one which many viewers won't notice or be affected by, so you can be the judge; I'm prone to analysing media quite closely.

 "She's an illegal just over from El Salvador."

 Pretty much every main character is morally bankrupt.
 Taylor is an example of good non-binary representation in the sense that they're played by a non-binary actor and allowed a personality beyond their gender, but they're not a very good person.
 I'm glad that this is the case, actually, and that the show treats Taylor the same way it treats cishet characters.
 Every human being can be corrupted by wealth and temptation, after all, and gender-diverse people aren't all perfect.
 If Taylor had been a morally incorruptible, idealised person with no flaws, they would've been ridiculously out of place among the other characters.
-If they were going to have a place in this show, amongst awful and selfish people, it makes sense that they're periodically awful and selfish too.
+If they were going to be in this show, amongst awful and selfish people, it makes sense that they're periodically awful and selfish too.
 That doesn't stop them being non-binary.

 Chuck and his father in S03E04.